By Enoch Elwell, CO.STARTERS Founder & Visionary

 But even well-curated resources are not the whole answer.
 Connecting people to resources and to each other in an environment built on trust is essential.
 This intuitively makes sense to us, as caring relationships are the glue that holds any community together, but it’s not an obvious or intuitive truth in a world that has been overly focused on increased economic output as success.

 Organizations are often designed to share information, but not necessarily to build trust.
 As CO.STARTERS’ work has evolved in cooperation with the communities we serve, we have come to understand that both are essential and non-negotiable.
-For entrepreneurs and communities to thrive, information sharing and deeper personal connection must increase together.
-Together, connection and trust are self-promoting, resulting in not just a list of resources and contacts, which are vital for any entrepreneur, but a living community of people connected by trust.
+For entrepreneurs and communities to thrive, information sharing and deeper personal connection must increase at the same time.
+Together, connection and trust result in not just a list of resources and contacts, which are vital for any entrepreneur, but a living community of unified people.

 This has become the heart of CO.STARTERS’ work.
 I believe that in the future economy and society we are moving toward, the most valuable currencies will be connection and trust.